iovdin/tune.nvim/lua/tune/tune_help.md

 }
 ````

 JSON schema is required to use the tool.
-It is saved into `websearch.tool` next to .mjs file.
+It is saved into `websearch.schema.json` next to .mjs file.
 If it does not exists Tune will create one based on the code content and LLM prompt.
-here is `websearch.tool` file:
+here is `websearch.schema.json` file:
 ```json
 {
   "description": "Search the web for a specific query",